 Insert first 3 towers into cake top.
 Pipe tip 5 bead border around tower bases and bottom of 6 in. cake.
 Attach flowers for top border; add tip 349 leaves.
 Insert 4 plastic windows around sides of 6 in. cake.
 Attach flowers under windows; pipe tip 349 leaves.
 Position main roof on 10 in. cake.
 Prepare 3 medium towers and 1 small tower as described above.
 Insert in 10 in. cake and pipe tip 5 bead border around bases and bottom border of 10 in. cake.
 Attach flowers for top border; add tip 349 leaves.
 Insert door at front and 2 plastic windows on sides of 10 in. cake.
 Attach flowers under windows and around door; pipe tip 349 leaves.
 Prepare 3 large and 2 small towers as described above for sides of cake; attach to cake board, touching cake sides.
 Pipe tip 12 random zigzag around base; position flowers and pipe tip 349 leaves.

 Purple Princess Castle Cake is rated

-Date published: 2010-11-30
+Date published: 2013-08-08

 I made this cake for my grandaughter's first birthday this past weekend.
 To me this was one of the easist cakes that I have made.
 It only took me about 8 hours to do everyting.
 Of course, I piped the flowers on as I went instead of making them ahead of time.
 It does take a little advance preperation.
 I had my son drill holes in the tower pieces and I inserted dowel rods to keep them in place.
 Also, on the towers that sat on the base of the cake, I glued popsicle sticks to the bottom of the towers and slide them under the cake.
 I had to transport this cake about 8 miles to her party at the lake and I had no trouble with any of the pieces falling.
 Everyone just loved her cake.
 Can't wait to do it again.